pmchrist/Capsule_Climate/notes.md

 10) Find out why brown energy is always persistent in the economy and why it goes to 0 and bounces back in the green economy.
 11) Perform test on taxation of CP with high Emissions, progressive tax should work and introduce feeding loops.
+12) Some minor stuff with variables:
-12) Market share is called profits in the output
+    - Market share is called profits in the output                                            !
+Done, has been Renamed
+    - Some of the variables are not saved properly, for example wage of CP or Good_Emiss, it tilts the results.
+Possible solution is to just keep stats of producers that are odler than 5, as they are stable.